Quantum Rods and Clock in a Gravitational Universe: Introduction

 where $\epsilon^{\mu}(x)$ is a local vector field and $\kappa$ is a small parameter indicating the infinitesimal nature of this transform.
 A scalar field operator $\hat{O}(x)$ transforms under Equ.~(\ref{eq:localdiffeo}) as

 which therefore is not invariant as being a local operator its dependence on $x^{\mu}$ is necessarily nontrivial.

 The above issue has its root more or less back in the early days of Einstein's theory of general relativity where Einstein visualized the fact that matter curves spacetime by exploiting Mach's Principle.
 Einstein basically realized that gravitational theory should be a relative theory as a distribution of matter curves spacetime and the curved spacetime tells the observer which frame is inertial, i.e. there is no absolute spacetime.\footnote{In other words, the spacetime diffeomorphism symmetry has to be gauged.} This classical consideration shades much light on its quantum counterpart discussed in the previous paragraph.
 In simple spacetimes with an asymptotic boundary, it has been shown that we can define quasi-local diffeomorphism invariant observables by dressing them to the asymptotic boundary using the gravitational Wilson lines \cite{Donnelly:2015hta,Donnelly:2016rvo,Donnelly:2017jcd,Donnelly:2018nbv,Giddings:2018umg}.
 These gravitational Wilson lines are specific line integrals of the graviton field $\hat{h}_{\mu\nu}(x)$ from the spacetime point $x^{\mu}$ to the asymptotic boundary, analogous to Wilson lines in ordinary gauge theories, which have only been constructed for highly symmetric spacetime backgrounds.
 However, such boundary-dressed operators are only quasi-local as two spacelike separated operators dressed by crossing gravitational Wilson lines don't commute \cite{Donnelly:2015hta}.
-Furthermore, guided by the intuition that a nontrivial background matter distribution $\phi_{0}(x)$ can be identified as a natural reference frame, it was proposed \cite{Giddings:2005id} that a spacetime integral of local operators against a delta-function in the form $\delta(\phi_{0}(x)-a)$, i.e. the delta-function localizes the spacetime integral to the place $x^{\mu}$ where $\phi(x)=a$, should be diffeomorphism invariant.
-Nevertheless, a careful analysis in \cite{Geng:2024tba1} shows that the above construction doesn't quite give diffeomorphism invariant operators, as they don't obey the diffeomorphism constraints, and this bug can be fixed only in specific spacetime backgrounds.
+Furthermore, guided by the intuition that a nontrivial background matter distribution $\phi_{0}(x)$ can be identified as a natural reference frame, it was proposed \cite{Giddings:2005id,Folkestad:2023cze} that a spacetime integral of local operators against a delta-function in the form $\delta(\phi_{0}(x)-a)$, i.e. the delta-function localizes the spacetime integral to the place $x^{\mu}$ where $\phi(x)=a$, should be diffeomorphism invariant.
+Nevertheless, as an integrated expression, it is not clear if such construction leads to truly localized operators in general backgrounds, as the $\delta$-function might have multiple spacelike separated supports.
 Therefore, a systematic understanding of whether sensible local operators can be constructed in a gravitational universe is still lacking.

 Interesting recent progress in \cite{Geng:2023zhq,Geng:2024tba1,Geng:2024tba2} realizes that in gravitational theories where the graviton is massive due to the spontaneous breaking of diffeomorphism symmetries, one can easily construct diffeomorphism invariant local operators.
 The construction is done in the fully covariant description and makes use of the Goldstone vector field $\hat{V}^{\mu}(x)$ associated with the spontaneous breaking of the diffeomorphism symmetry.
 The Goldstone vector field $\hat{V}^{\mu}$, under a proper normalization, transforms under Equ.~(\ref{eq:localdiffeo}) as